Jihau/playwright-tests-group-3/README.md

 1. The test opens the TV guide page.
 2. If a cookie banner is present, the test clicks the "Vain välttämättömät" button.
-3. The test checks if the aria-label attribute is defined for all channel logo elements using a for/of loop instead of the page.$$() method.
+3. The test checks if the aria-label attribute is defined for all channel logo elements using a for loop.
 ## Test Case 4: season 3 ep 5 date and name
 This test checks if the information about a specific episode is displayed correctly.